zkxjzmswkwl/ryswick-engine/README.md

 It's factually slower.

 ## "But you use *some* classes from std?"
-I get to pick and choose when I give a shit.
+I get to pick and choose when I care.
 That's the beauty of it being my project.